flintlib/arb/doc/source/examples.rst

     poly_roots [-refine d] [-print d] <poly>

     Isolates all the complex roots of a polynomial with integer coefficients.
-For convergence, the input polynomial is required to be squarefree.

     If -refine d is passed, the roots are refined to an absolute tolerance better than 10^(-d).
 By default, the roots are only computed to sufficient accuracy to isolate them.
 The refinement is not currently done efficiently.

     If -print d is passed, the computed roots are printed to d decimals.
     By default, the roots are not printed.

     The polynomial can be specified by passing the following as <poly>: